vonglasow/atoum-documentation/source/en/asserters/string.inc.rst

 notStartWith
 ============

-``notStartWith`` checks that a string doesn't starts with another given string.
+``notStartWith`` checks that the tested string doesn't starts with another string.

 .. code-block:: php